 Number of Pictures:

 For wedding photos, we guarantee that we'll have your photos ready within 45 days of your wedding.
-For engagement sessions, you'll usually have your photos within 2 to 3 weeks of the shoot—though in the fall things get incredibly busy for us, and it could be a bit longer.
+For engagement sessions, you'll usually have your photos within 2 to 3 weeks of the shoot—though in the fall we can get pretty swamped and it could be a bit longer.

 How to Book:

-If you haven't done so yet, please take a look at the pricing page for wedding photography.
+If you haven't done so yet, please take a peek at the pricing page for wedding photography.
 Then, if you're interested, we ask you to get in touch – via email or phone – to introduce yourself and inquire about our availability on the date of your wedding.
 We're also available to meet in person if you want.
 From there – if you give us the green light – Ty will email you a short, friendly contract document.
-We'd ask that you print it, read it, fill in a few pieces of information, sign and date it, and mail it back to us within 10 days of receiving it.
+We'd ask that you read it, fill in a few pieces of information, sign and date it, and return it within 7 days of receiving it.
 Within that same timeframe, we also require a $500 deposit, which is deducted from your total amount owed.
 It can be paid by personal check or, if you prefer, we can initiate an electronic bank transfer for you.
 Once the contract and deposit are received, you're official, and nothing else is due until a few weeks before the wedding.

-We don't charge a travel fee except for weddings that are more than 100 miles from our home base, or engagement sessions that are 60 miles from it.
+We don't charge a travel fee except for weddings that are more than 100 miles from our home base (Sidney, OH), or engagement sessions that are over 60 miles from it.
 And even then, we're not trying to get rich off the travel fee – just to cover our time and the operation of our vehicle (and, okay, maybe a sleeve of crackers to eat on the road) – so we hope it wouldn't discourage you from getting in touch!

 Our Wedding-Day Attire: